Aigerim-Zh/Yelp-Project/README.md

 Having balanced data gave more equal prediction rates across classes and, therefore, the most unbiased overall accuracy. **The Easy Ensemble AdaBoost Classifier** model predicting 2 classes yielded the highest and most unbiased accuracy of **66.85%** while including all 15 restaurant features, Census income and population data, and region control.

-A series of due diligence tests lead us to over a 20% increase in the accuracy rate of the strongest model.
+Since the first stage, a series of due diligence tests lead us to over a 20% increase in the accuracy rate of the strongest model.

 ---------------------------------------------------------------------------------------